Reversal of fortune? Dark cloud over James Franco after actress' innuendo

 Ally Sheedy, co-star of "The Breakfast Club," fired off a series of cryptic tweets that evening — since deleted — in which she appeared to take aim at Franco, who stars in "The Disaster Artist" as eccentric cult-movie hero Tommy Wiseau.

-"James Franco just won," Sheedy tweeted, as screenshots were taken by several media outlets.
-"Please never ask me why I left the film/tv business."
+"James Franco just won," Sheedy tweeted, per screenshots taken by several media outlets.
+"Please never ever ask me why I left the film/tv business."
 (Franco directed Sheedy in a 2014 off-Broadway production of "The Long Shrift.")

 Related: The deafening silence on harassment among men at the Golden Globes